pluginsGLPI/doc/source/GDPR/index.rst

 When the plugin is configured in **Clean** mode, the following actions will be performed:

--  delete all references to the user from the GLPI history
+-  Delete all references to the user from the GLPI history
 -  Delete all associated emails
 -  Reset all user fields and profiles
 -  Move the user to the recycle bin